Zero paid placements. No brand can pay to rank higher on Simscanner.

 Under the German Telecommunications Act (Telekommunikationsgesetz, TKG), providers must collect a customer's name, address, and date of birth and verify those details against an official identity document, a passport, national ID card, or residence permit, before a prepaid mobile service is activated.
 The duty is set out in §172 TKG (TKG 2021), which carried over the identity-collection rule first introduced for prepaid SIMs in July 2017.
 There is no tourist exemption: anyone buying a local German SIM must show ID, in a shop, by post, or by video identification.
 Source: §172 TKG, gesetze-im-internet.de and the regulator Bundesnetzagentur, Identverfahren Prepaid-Mobilfunk, retrieved 30 May 2026.

 For a travel eSIM bought from an international brand, the ID step usually happens under that brand's own onboarding, not at a German shop, because the SIM profile is issued abroad.
-Whether a specific brand asks for ID at checkout is a per-brand fact that is pending verification in the plans table above.
+Whether a specific brand asks for ID at checkout is a per-brand fact that is a modelled estimate in the plans table above.
 We never state a brand's KYC rule until it is sourced.

 Region context